Ziad-Soliman17/Sales-Summary/README.md

-# AdventureWorks Business Intelligence Analytics
+# AdventureWorks Business performance Analytics

 ## Project Overview

-The AdventureWorks Business Intelligence Analytics is a comprehensive SQL-based analytics solution designed to extract actionable business insights from the AdventureWorksDW2019 database.
-This project combines three critical analysis dimensions—sales trends, product performance, and customer behavior—to provide a complete view of business operations and opportunities.
+This SQL script performs a comprehensive analytics workflow across sales, product performance, and customer behavior using the AdventureWorks sample data warehouse.
+It integrates data from both Internet and Reseller sales, calculates key business metrics, and produces monthly sales trends with running totals and moving averages.
+The script segments products based on net sales and profit margins and implements a full RFM (Recency, Frequency, Monetary) model to classify customers into purchasing behavior segments such as Champions, Loyal Customers, and At-Risk.
+The final output provides actionable insights to support data-driven decisions in revenue management, product profitability, and customer lifecycle optimization.

 *Key Objectives:*